wolfox9527/docker-steamcmd-server/README.md

 # SteamCMD in Docker optimized for Unraid
 This Docker will download and install SteamCMD.
-It will also install The Forest and run it.
+It will also install Sons Of The Forest and run it.

 **SERVERNAME:** 'The Forest Docker' **SERVERPASSWORD:** 'Docker' **ADMINPASSWORD:** 'adminDocker' (you can change this in your SERVERFOLDER/config/config.cfg)